Macro shot of a sprayed design on a cardboard

 Surfaces

-Depending on the application/surface and stencil, you need to consider how delicate your motif should be.
-If you want to sign smooth cardboard, you can represent very fine texts & designs, but for a chalk spray application on rough asphalt, everything should be a bit larger.
-For this, refer to the "Datasheet" PDF for the respective stencil.
+Depending on the application/surface and stencil, you need to consider how intricate your motif should be.
+If you want to sign a smooth piece of cardboard, you can reproduce very fine text and motifs, but if you are using chalk spray on rough asphalt, everything should be a little larger.
+Take a look at the PDF “data sheet” for the respective stencil.